-There is one drug and alcohol treatment center that is currently available for addicted individuals who live in Hartford, Vermont, and its surrounding area.
+There is one drug and alcohol treatment center that is currently available for people who live in Hartford, VT, and its surrounding area.

 Rehab Centers In Hartford, Vermont

 Our team chose this rehab center due to its marks of excellent addiction care.

 Founded in 1967, the drug and alcohol rehab center operated by Healthcare and Rehabilitation Services has grown to include numerous types of outpatient treatment for children and adults.

 People who have drug and alcohol addiction issues and behavioral health concerns can find treatment services here, such as counseling, respite care, school-based services, and mental health treatment.